sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 All write dispositions are supported.

 ## Data loading
-`dlt` will load data using large INSERT VALUES statements by default.
+`data_load_tool` will load data using large INSERT VALUES statements by default.
 Loading is multithreaded (20 threads by default).
 If you are okay with installing `pyarrow`, we suggest switching to Parquet as the file format.
 Loading is faster (and also multithreaded).

 ### Data types
 `duckdb` supports various [timestamp types](https://duckdb.org/docs/sql/data_types/timestamp.html).
-These can be configured using the column flags `timezone` and `precision` in the `dlt.resource` decorator or the `pipeline.run` method.
+These can be configured using the column flags `timezone` and `precision` in the `data_load_tool.resource` decorator or the `pipeline.run` method.

 - **Precision**: Supported precision values are 0, 3, 6, and 9 for fractional seconds.
 Note that `timezone` and `precision` cannot be used together; attempting to combine them will result in an error.
 - **Timezone**: